cap-js-community/sap-afc-sdk/README.md

   - Other properties are not allowed
 - `data`:
   - Properties `name`, `mimeType`, `filename` and `data` need to be provided
+  - Data needs to be provided as base64 encoded string
   - Other properties are not allowed
 - `message`:
   - Properties `name` and `messages` need to be provided